October 2015 marked 10 years since we opened the doors of our children’s hospital on the site at St Thomas’.

 Our award-winning building was designed around the needs of children, their families and staff.
 The result is ‘a hospital that doesn’t feel like a hospital’ with state-of-the-art equipment and services.

-Since opening we’ve had more than half a million visits by young patients to our hospital building alone.
+Since opening, we’ve had more than half a million visits by young patients to our hospital building alone.

 Over the years, Evelina London has not only served the local population but welcomed community services and become established as a leading specialist centre.

-Ten things you might not know about Evelina London
+Ten things you might not know about Evelina London in 2015

 - We’re London’s first new children‘s hospital building for more than 100 years